hyosung11/Launch-School/journal.md

 11:51 I feel irritated by SungOh's watching Unspeakable on youtube.com.

 12:38 I feel a disrespect from Sohee about my time.
 Is that on me?
 Ugh.
 I don't want this job.
 I want to keep studying Launch School fulltime.
 Ugh.

+12:58 I don't understand everything happening in Question 3.
+It's only a few lines of code, so break it down.
+Practice, practice, practice.
+I need to take a break and prep for the interview with Kevin Yeom, VP of Engineering at Encora.